 C. Reflection of Reinsurance Cash Flows in the Deterministic Reserve or Stochastic Reserve

-For policies issued on or after Jan.
-1, 2020, and optionally for policies issued on or after Jan.
-1, 2017, and before Jan.
-1, 2020:

 For non-guaranteed YRT reinsurance ceded or assumed, the cash-flow modeling requirements in Sections 8.C.1 through 8.C.14 below do not apply since non-guaranteed YRT reinsurance ceded or assumed does not need to be modeled; see Section 8.C.18 below.
 YRT shall include other reinsurance arrangements that are similar in effect to YRT.

 VM-20 Section 8.C.18 and Guidance Note:

-18. For policies issued on or after Jan.
-1, 2020, and optionally for policies issued on or after Jan.
-1, 2017, and before Jan.
-1, 2020:
+18.

 When the reinsurance ceded or assumed is on a non-guaranteed YRT or similar basis, the corresponding reinsurance cash flows do not need to be modeled.
 Rather, for a ceding company, the post-reinsurance-ceded DR or SR shall be the pre-reinsurance-ceded DR or SR pursuant to Section 8.D.2, plus any applicable provision pursuant to Section 8.C.15 and Section 8.C.17, minus the NPR reinsurance credit from Section 8.B.
 For an assuming company, the DR or SR for the business assumed on a non-guaranteed YRT or similar basis shall be set equal to the NPR from Section 3.B.8, plus any applicable provision pursuant to Section 8.C.16 and Section 8.C.17.
 In the case where there are also other reinsurance arrangements that are not on a non-guaranteed YRT or similar basis, the reinsurance credit shall include the modeled reinsurance credit reflecting those other reinsurance arrangements.
 In particular, where there are also other reinsurance arrangements that are dependent on the non-guaranteed YRT or similar actuarial judgment shall be used to project cash flows consistent with the above outlined treatment for non-guaranteed YRT or similar arrangements.

-Guidance Note: The above method is an interim approach.
-A longer-term solution to YRT is intended to be adopted by state insurance regulators, after state insurance regulators and industry have had additional time to consider and evaluate the variety of approaches that have been put forward as a potential longer-term solution.

 2017-2019 for Long-Term YRT – Version 2: